algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/management/weekly_reports/week9.md

 3. **Project Wrap-Up and Post-Mortem**
    - The team successfully concluded the project with a final wrap-up session and post-mortem analysis.
 A full summary can be found in the [Management Artifacts](../management_artifacts.md#post-mortem-analysis) file.
 4. **Client Communication & Future Outlook**
    - Following the conclusion of the project, we reconnected with the client to discuss possible future steps.
 Antoine informed the client about the opportunity to continue the project through his company.
-A positive discussion ensued regarding how to take the concept further.

 ## Challenges